What kind of screening will the doctor do?

 The best treatment programs provide a combination of therapies and other services to meet the needs of the individual patient.

-NIDA has created an online publication outlining the best treatment principles for your age group.
-You might want to have these materials handy when you talk to treatment centers, to help you ask the right questions.
+NIDA has put 30 years of research into finding general principles of drug addiction that are most effective.
+We have just created an online publication outlining the best treatment principles for this age group.
+You might want to have these materials handy when you talk to treatment centers to help you ask the right questions.

-Different kinds of addiction specialists will likely be involved in your care—including doctors, nurses, therapists, social workers, and others.
-They will work as a team.
+Different kinds of addiction specialists will work together in your teen’s care, including doctors, nurses, therapists, social workers, and others.

-Yes.
-Medications are currently available to treat addictions to alcohol, nicotine, and opioids (heroin and prescription pain relievers), and your treatment team might recommend one of those medicines.
+Medications are currently available to treat addictions to alcohol, nicotine, and opioids (heroin and prescription pain relievers), and the treatment team might recommend one of those medicines.
 There are also medicines to treat mental health conditions (such as depression) that might be contributing to the addiction.
-In addition, medication is sometimes prescribed to help you feel better during drug withdrawal.
+In addition, medication is sometimes prescribed to help with the symptoms associated with drug withdrawal.
 When medication is available, it can be combined with behavioral therapy to ensure success for most patients.
-Some treatment centers follow the philosophy that they should not treat a drug addiction with other drugs, but research shows that with many drug issues, including opioid use disorders, using medication is generally the most effective approach.
+Some treatment centers follow the philosophy that they should not treat a drug addiction with other drugs, but research shows that with opioid use disorders in particular, using medication is generally the most effective approach.

 Read more about what treatments are available.

 What kind of counseling is best for a teen or young adult?

 You child's treatment provider will probably recommend counseling.
 Behavioral treatment (also known as "talk therapy") can help patients engage in the treatment process, change their attitudes and behaviors related to substance use, and increase healthy life skills.
 These treatments can also enhance the effectiveness of medications and help people stay in treatment longer.